-Review of the safety performance of the Organisation is the responsibility of the Operations Director and the review and functioning of the Policy is a joint task between the external Health and Safety Consultancy and the Head of Operations and Estates.
+Review of the safety performance of the Organisation is the responsibility of the Deputy Head -Compliance and the review and functioning of the Policy is a joint task between the external Health and Safety Consultancy.

 Annually, the Deputy Head - Compliance will review the contents of this policy document in liaison with others as necessary and indicate ways in which our safety performance can be improved.